Couponing in California: Where to Find Coupons!

 Welcome to Couponing in California!
-This is a new series that is geared towards new couponers–or those that need a little refreshing.
-I realize that learning to coupon is about as easy as learning a new language– so I hope to help those that are trying to learn–hopefully in a understandable way 🙂
+This is a new series that is geared towards new couponers–or those that need a little refreshing on how to save money.
+I realize that learning to coupon is about as easy as learning a new language– so I hope to help those that are trying to learn–hopefully in an understandable way 🙂

 Here are the basics on where to find coupons, coupon terms (what DOES that fine print mean?) and a little bit on coupon ethics.